-2.7.3 Project Technology
+4.1.3 Project Technology

-Different turbines were considered for the Project which would have required 111 WTGs for the site, but this was reduced to 79 Envision EN 171-6.5 MW model resulting in a much smaller footprint than was originally proposed, reducing the impact on critically important habitat for
+Different turbines were considered for the Project which would have required 111 WTGs for the site, but this was reduced to 79 Envision EN 171-6.5 MW model resulting in a much smaller footprint than was originally proposed, reducing the impact on critically important habitat for vulnerable and endangered species.
+The chosen technology finally selected also achieved the following:

 - Technology allowing flexible use and maximising energy generation during high and low wind conditions; - Ability to quickly slow and stop the rotating blades, called "shut down on demand" (SDOD) to prevent impacts with critically endangered birds of prey such as Egyptian Vulture and then restart quickly after the bird(s) are at a safe distance.
-This flexibility significantly reduces energy losses and risk of bird mortality; - Least Cost of Energy (LCOE) which results in highest generation at lowest cost; - Site Suitability of the chosen WTG Model and least footprint on natural and critical habitats and species; and - The Project Schedule agreed with the Ministry of Energy,
+This flexibility significantly reduces energy losses and risk of bird mortality; - Least Cost of Energy (LCOE) which results in highest generation at lowest cost; - Site Suitability of the chosen WTG Model and least footprint on natural and critical habitats and species; and - The Project Schedule agreed with the Ministry of Energy.